Metaljunkfr/Metaljunkfr/README.md

 👋 I am Guillaume, a 32 years old developer.

-🔭 I have always been keen on screens, high-technology gadgets, video games, connected stuffs and I really like to understand how it works.
+:computer: I always have been keen on screens, high-technology gadgets, video games, connected stuffs and I really like to understand how it works.

 👯:heart_eyes_cat::dancing_men: After 13 years working as a youth leader and as a High-tech customer service representative, I have decided to retrain in IT development.
 ```php